1. What is the NaLA Agent Certification Program?

 Yes.
 An ETC or Master Agent can prepay for Agents for the 6-month or annual payment plans in bulk using the following process.
 This process does not apply to monthly payment plans.

-- Once payment has been provided, the training administrator will generate a coupon code.
+- Once the payment has been completed, the system will automatically generate a coupon code.

-- The Master Agent distributes the coupon codes to the sub-agents to use when registering for an account through the NaLA website.
+- The ETC or Master Agent then distributes the coupon codes to the Agents to use when they register for an account on the NaLA website.

 Coupon Terms & Conditions:

-- Coupon codes are tied to the number of agents/users that were paid for and are good for a single use per Agent only.
+- Coupon codes are tied to the number of Agents/users whose certifications were paid for.
+The codes are good for a single use per Agent only.
 It is recommended that each ETC or Master Agent keep close track of the coupons they hand out.

 - Once it has reached its capacity, the coupon code will automatically expire.

-- Master Agents are paying for individuals, not a number of seats.
-Each individual agent must have his/her own paid account.
-Generic accounts will not be allowed.
+- ETCs or Master Agents are paying for individuals, not a number of seats.
+Each individual Agent must have his/her own paid account.
+Generic accounts will not be permitted.

 - Refunds will not be issued on coupon purchases.